Assessing imbalance in signed brain networks: Introduction

+\textit{Single-layer mapping.} This first kind of mapping collects generalisations of the aforementioned RNs, hereby named \emph{Cross Recurrence Networks} (CRNs), \emph{Inter-System Recurrence Networks} (ISRNs), and \emph{Joint Recurrence Networks} (JRNs)~\cite{Feldhoff2012,Feldhoff2013,Romano2004}.
+CRNs are defined for pairs of time series that do not need to be of the same length~\cite{Marwan2002,Zbilut1998}; such a recipe can be further extended to deal with more than two time series: in this case, we have the so-called ISRNs, inducing adjacency matrices constituted by (matrices representing the) RNs along the diagonal and by (matrices representing the) CRNs off the diagonal~\cite{Feldhoff2012}.
+A third alternative is represented by the JRNs~\cite{Romano2004,Feldhoff2013}, inducing adjacency matrices that, similarly to what has been observed for the ISRNs, are block-wise, each diagonal block referring to a single time series and the off-diagonal blocks referring to pairs of time series.\\

-This second kind of mapping, instead, associates a multivariate time series with a multi-layer network.
+\textit{Multiple-layer mapping.} This second kind of mapping, on the other hand, associates a multivariate time series with a multi-layer network.
 A first example of such a mapping is provided by~\cite{Lacasa2015}: here, a multiplex visibility graph (MVG) is obtained by mapping each univariate time series into a graph by employing a VG; afterwards, the MVG is aggregated into a single-layer weighted graph, each node representing a layer-specific VG and each weight proxying the similarity between the corresponding layers.
-Such a method has been employed to analyse fMRI data~\cite{Sannino2017}.

-The authors of~\cite{Eroglu2018} follow the same pipeline but replace VGs with RNs, thus employing \emph{Multiplex Recurrence Networks} (MRNs) to study paleoclimatic time series.
+The authors of~\cite{Eroglu2018} follow the same pipeline but replace VGs with RNs, thus employing \emph{Multiplex Recurrence Networks} to study paleoclimatic time series.